Symplectic singularities arising from algebras of symmetric tensors: Preliminaries

-\begin{lem} Let $X$ be a normal projective variety and let $L$ be a $\bQ$-Cartier Weil divisor on $X$.
-Then the affinization morphism $\varphi_L\colon \cL \rightarrow \cC_L$ is birational if and only if $L$ is big. \end{lem}

-\begin{proof} By \cite[Lemma 7.2]{Cutkosky2014}, $L$ is big if and only if $\dim R(X)=\dim(X)+1$.
+For \ref{i.bir-big}, by \cite[Lemma 7.2]{Cutkosky2014}, $L$ is big if and only if $\dim R(X)=\dim(Y)+1$.
 In particular, as $\dim R(L)=\dim \cC_L$, it follows that $L$ is big if $\varphi_L$ is birational.
 Now we suppose that $L$ is big and consider the following commutative diagram